 - 1. Perform commonly used Photoshop functions, techniques and methods associated with the creation of pixel-based illustrations intended for use within the realm of graphic design. - 2.
 Enhance the quality of images by adjusting their colour characterizations. - 3.
 Utilize scanning technology to digitize analogue constructs. - 4.
-Capture and import digital images from a digital camera. - 5.
-Create imagery that communicates specific information and/or expresses specific ideas and concepts.
+Create imagery that communicates specific information and/or expresses specific ideas and concepts. - 5.
 Combine imagery from different sources and origins in the creation of new images.